z-mousavi/ContourGraphCut/README.md

 ## How to use
 ### Dependencies
 * Download the maxflow folder from this repository and make it.
 (The Original reference is: https://www.mathworks.com/matlabcentral/fileexchange/21310-maxflow?s_tid=mwa_osa_a)
+* Download the MCS library and its dependencies from https://www.mat.univie.ac.at/~neum/software/mcs/.